stevenbenner/jquery-powertip/README.md

 * Added support for elastic tooltips.
 * Added resetPosition() method to the API.
 * Added destroy option to powerTip().
+* Added manual option to disable the built-in event listeners.
 * Added nw-alt, ne-alt, sw-alt, and se-alt placement options.
 * Added support for SVG elements.
 * Changed default z-index in CSS themes to int max.